ctelfer/onics/README.txt

  * phead - extract the first N packets from a packet stream

- * ppophdr - pop the outermost headers from each packet in a packet stream
+ * ppop - pop the outermost protocol(s) from each packet in a packet stream

  * ptail - extract the last N packets from a packet stream